2022–2023 mpox outbreak: Transmission patterns

 On 21 July, a study on a sample of 528 infections diagnosed between 27 April and 24 June outside endemic regions in Africa indicated that: 99% cases were in men; 98% of cases occurred in the community of men who have sex with men (MSM), mainly those who have multiple sex partners (median of 5 partners in the previous 3 months); 75% were white; 41% had HIV/AIDS, of which 96% were on antiretroviral therapy, while 57% of the persons who were not known to have HIV infection were on pre-exposure prophylaxis; 29% had another concomitant sexually transmitted infection; and in the previous month, 32% attended a sex on premises venue and 20% engaged in chemsex.

 On 2 August, data collected by the Joint ECDC-WHO Regional Office for Europe Mpox Surveillance indicated that 99% (15,439/15,572) of the cases reported throughout the European region were among males, with 44% among MSM, 1% among heterosexuals and another 55% in males whose sexual orientation is unknown.
 Among cases with known HIV status, 36% (2,690/7,487) were HIV-positive.

 A preprint suggests that cases "where a small fraction of individuals have disproportionately large numbers of partners, can explain the sustained growth of mpox cases among the MSM population".

-The reproduction number during the initial phase of the 2022 global outbreak of mpox was estimated to be 1.29.
+The basic reproduction number during the initial phase of the 2022 global outbreak of mpox was estimated to be 1.29, and the herd immunity of mpox was estimated to be 24.94%.

 As the mpox outbreak developed, nosocomial and other forms of human-to-human spread became apparent, with a notable example being a doctor in an Israeli hospital becoming infected probably while removing protective clothing after examining mpox patients.
 Contaminated surfaces within hospitals and households may be infectious, with widespread contamination of surface and air samples taken from mpox isolation rooms in UK hospitals being documented.

-In August, the first known case of probable human-to-dog transmission was reported with the canine exhibiting very similar signs and symptoms of mpox infection to that of humans.
-There can be (rare) asymptomatic infections.

 Wastewater surveillance

-A study from the Faculty of Medicine, Chulalongkorn University, reported multiple traces of monkeypox virus were detected in non-sewered wastewater with sparse sampling collected from both the Bangkok, Thailand with increasing concentrations from June to August 2022.
-This is the first dataset related to monkeypox viral DNA in wastewater in Bangkok.
+A study from the Faculty of Medicine at Chulalongkorn University reported multiple traces of monkeypox virus were detected in non-sewered wastewater with sparse sampling collected from both the Bangkok, Thailand with increasing concentrations from June to August 2022.
 Monkeypox viral DNA was first detected in wastewater in the second week of June 2022.
 From the first week of July, the number of viral DNA copies increased.
 Sanger sequencing confirmed the identification of the monkeypox virus and its relation to the 2022–2023 mpox outbreak.